Firefighters Gain Ground On SoCal Wildfires Even As Winds Continue To Vex

 An extended period of Santa Ana winds forecast thru Sunday over Los Angeles and Ventura Counties.
 These winds will range from 25 to 40 mph into Saturday, and increase Saturday into Sunday with gusts 40 to 50 mph.
 The minimum RH values of 5 to 10 percent into midweek. #cawx— NWS Los Angeles (@NWSLosAngeles) December 8, 2017

-Southeast in Los Angeles County, firefighters were also making headway on three other blazes: the Rye and Creek Fires were at 65 and 80 percent containment respectively, according to the California Department of Forestry and Fire Protection.
+Southeast in Los Angeles County, firefighters were also making headway on three other blazes: the Rye and Creek fires were at 65 percent and 80 percent containment respectively, according to the California Department of Forestry and Fire Protection.

-And the Skirball fire which burned in the pricey residential neighborhood of Bel-Air and took several homes with it, was at 50 percent containment, according to the Los Angeles Fire Department.
+And the Skirball firem which burned in the pricey residential neighborhood of Bel-Air and took several homes with it, was at 50 percent containment, according to the Los Angeles Fire Department.

 But even with the winds' reprieve, firefighters braced for their forceful return.